hortonworks/cloudbreak/README.md

 The deployer has generated a `certs` directory under `cbd-local` directory which will be needed later on to set up IDEA properly.

 If not already present, you shall create an `etc` directory under `cbd-local` directory and place your Cloudera Manager license file `license.txt` there.
 This is essential for Auth Mock to start successfully.
 (Request a licence from us)

+### Cloudbreak service ports

+When cloudbreak is started in a container, the port it listens on is 8080.
+If "cloudbreak" is added to the CB_LOCAL_DEV_LIST variable, all services expect the cloudbreak port to be 9091.

 ### Linux difference